GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-01-05-external-service-down.md

 This is especially useful if the service is relying on the external API for core functionality, and it's tightly coupled with it.
-The _health()_ method will typically be executed by a kubernetes probe regularly, that will notify the caller if the external service is not reachable by returning a 5xx HTTP response code.
+The _health()_ method will typically be executed by a Kubernetes probe regularly, which will notify the caller if the external service is not reachable by returning a 5xx HTTP response code.

-Frequently it is enough to check if something is wrong in the configuration of the API stubs (e.g., someone updated the ENV-var with the wrong URL).
+Frequently, it is enough to check if something is wrong in the configuration of the API stubs (e.g., someone updated the ENV-var with the wrong URL).
 In that case, we can replace the health probe with a simple _CommandLineRunner_ executed at application startup.

 ## 4. Timeouts and Connection Pooling

-When configuring REST calls inside a spring boot application, we need to configure timeouts and connection pooling as well.
+When configuring REST calls inside a Spring Boot application, we need to configure timeouts and connection pooling as well.
 There are various ways of calling a REST method.
 In this example, let's add to the Spring context a _RestTemplate_ bean configured properly: